gabrielelana/vim-markdown/spec/features/lists.md

   this is still the second item even if it's the second line this is still the second item even if it's the third line

+  this is still the second item even if it's separated with a newline

 this is not part of the above list